nephio-project/docs/glossary.md

 resource configurations, called kpt [packages](#package), using the [Configuration-as-Data](config-as-data) methodology.

-The `kpt` command line tool allows pulling, pushing, cloning and otherwise managing packages stored in version control repositories (Git or OCI), as well as execution of [KRM functions](#krm-function) to perform consistent and repeatable modifications to package resources.
+The `kpt` command-line tool allows pulling, pushing, cloning and otherwise managing packages stored in version control repositories (Git or OCI), as well as execution of [KRM functions](#krm-function) to perform consistent and repeatable modifications to package resources.